How did Alexander really develop his technique?

 • References

-Full references will be provided for every module.
-I will specify throughout what is based on hard evidence, and what is based on speculation, which you can check and make up your own mind.
+Full references are provided for every module.
+I specify throughout what is based on hard evidence, and what is based on speculation, which you can check and make up your own mind.

 Penelope’s story